onlyquake/xonotic-wiki/overkill-tutorial.md

 ### Shooting nades

 You can also use nades like a rocket launcher by throwing a nade in front of you and then hitting it with the vortex.
 This propels the nade very far and causes very high damage with quite a bit of spread.
 It takes a little practice but is definitely worth the effort.
+Great for getting rid of campers or remote groups of enemies.

 Watch this short video to see what it looks like:
 [![Nexing nades](https://i.imgur.com/dG0m0CD.png)](https://www.youtube.com/watch?v=9qE3_YBYp50)